Interesting interlocking building toy, first manufactured by ‘The Irisch Toy Industry’, Belfast, Ierland started in 1915~1927(??).

 Maybe one of the first Lego like systems, using studs for placing bricks on top of each other.
 The composite bricks are also having a very nice look and feel.

 So there are 4 different series, with each their own box numbers.
-On top of that some supplementary boxes, accessories and seprate parts.
+On top of that some supplementary boxes, accessories and spare parts lists.
+Some box covers found:

-If you have copies of series B, C & D, we would appriciate a scan of the manuals!
+If you have copies of series B, C & D, we would appriciate more scans!

-Would also be great, to know content of other boxes, so it’s possible to create a complete Dometo library!
+Would also be great, to know content of other boxes, so it’s possible to create a complete Dometo-composite library!

-This series A, consits of 27 unique bricks.
+This series A box 4, consits of 27 unique bricks.
 The largest brick is 1×4.
 The windows having glass pieces inside.
 It’s also possible to use wooden bars, adding stone bricks on top, making an overhang possible.
 One of the nicest features might even be the roof construction.

 For the roof system, you need to mount some beveled bars from the lower gutters up to the top.
 Then full & half tiles are placed against these wooden bars and the brick side wall.